hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Disable DR Primary

-This endptoin disables dr replication entirely on the cluster.
+This endpoint disables DR replication entirely on the cluster.
 Any secondaries will no longer be able to connect.
 Caution: re-enabling this node as a primary or secondary will change its cluster ID; in the secondary case this means a wipe of the underlying storage when connected to a primary, and in the primary case,